 He succeeded Les Smith as Hon.
-Bulletin Editor with Bulletin 113 (January 2010) the first to appear under his editorship.
-He has been responsible for a total of twenty-nine issues during which period many significant advances and improvements had been implemented.
-He has also prepared thirty-two reports on conservation for the Transactions during the editorship of Stephen Freeth, Jerome Bertram, Nicholas Rogers and David Lepine.
-William has been responsible for conserving more than 1,000 brasses during this period.
-He is also a co-author of the County Series that commenced in 1992 with seventeen volumes published to date.
+Bulletin Editor, with Bulletin 113 (January 2010) the first to appear under his editorship.
+He was responsible for a total of twenty-nine issues during which period many significant advances and improvements were implemented.
+He also prepared thirty-two reports on conservation for the Transactions during the editorship of Stephen Freeth, Jerome Bertram, Nicholas Rogers and David Lepine.
+William was responsible for conserving more than 1,000 brasses during this period.
+He was also a co-author of the County Series that commenced in 1992, with seventeen volumes published to date.

 The memorial service held on 18th June at St. Anne's church, Lea Cross Bridge, Shrewsbury was well attended by Society members.
-It is proposed that a fuller tribute will appear in Bulletin 142 (October 2019).